charmarr/.github/profile/README.md

 ### 🔍 The Research Phase

 I went on a small research phase and found some amazing ARR management tools/material out there (awesome-arr, yams, quick-arr-Stack, arr helm charts, nixarr, etc. - shout out to NixOS while I am at it).
 They were all so awesome that I wanted to just use them.
-Especially [yams](https://yams.media/), man that thing is sexy.
+Especially [yams](https://yams.media/), its pretty cool and the community is very friendly.
 So shout out also to the yams team and its lead dev [rogs](https://rogs.me/).

 But if I use existing solutions, where will I get my daily dose of suffering and pain and quench my masochistic thirst?
 JK, lol.